-The pentagram is a five-pointed star, geometric figure that is used in many different types of mysticisms, and magicks.
+The pentagram is a five-pointed star, geometric figure that is used in many different types of magickal traditions.
 This is a symbol that represents many things too many different types of people.
 Though I believe all the representations are correct in their own way.
 The points of the pentagram represent the elements of earth, fire, water, air, and spirit, but different magickal traditions tend to have different spots where they put the elements except for spirit which is always placed at the top of the pentagram.
 This shows the divine ruling over the material world.
 The pentagram is also associated with the directions in which each direction corresponds to its related element, and spirit is the center, consciousness, or above, and below.
 Certain gods, and goddesses in pairs of 5 were also assigned to points along the pentagram, but these changed depending upon tradition, culture, group, and person that was using it.
-The pentagram is also a sign that is used to represent the goddess in her entirety.
-The Seimei-star, or the Japanese pentagram also represents the elements, but it represents the Chinese elements of wood, water, fire, metal, and earth, and is also used to ward off evil.
+The Seimei-star, or the Japanese pentagram represented the understanding of Wu Xing, and the phases of wood, water, fire, metal, and earth, and is also used to ward off evil.
 This symbol was also used by Christians to represent the five senses, or of the five wounds of Christ.
 Anything that could be represented in 5 could also be represented through the pentagram, and used in magickal workings.
 The pentagram is a symbol of power, and protection.
 Its power comes from its ability to call down all five elements to work in perfect synergy in order to be used for a certain goal.